 - Understanding health insurance options through one-on-one or other customizable education,

 - Creating a user account in the Health Insurance Marketplace,

 - Updating an account profile and/or income information,

 - Submitting an application to/through the Health Insurance Marketplace or directly to the state Medicaid agency (also include as an application submitted),

 - Selecting a new or different Health Insurance Marketplace plan.

-What are affordable health insurance options?
 Are these limited to affordable plans in the Health Insurance Marketplace or do these extend to Medicare and any third-party insurance?

 O/E assists reported in the UDS is not limited to the Health Insurance Marketplace.
 Health centers may include assists to any medical insurance reported in the UDS Table 4.